 Understanding Best Practice Resources

-Best Practice Resources (BPRs) provide contemporary and dependable information for psychiatrists, trainees, and consumers.
+Best Practice Resources (BPRs) provide contemporary and dependable information for psychiatrists, trainees, carers, and consumers.
 The term ‘Best Practice Resource’ covers a range of potential resource formats, such as clinical guidelines, reports, papers, standards, evidence reviews and other clinical tools.
 While the resources may vary in topic, format, and purpose, they must be evidence-based and relevant to the practice and improvement of psychiatry.

 A Best Practice Resource can emerge from:

-- a new resource developed by or in partnership with the RANZCP
+- A new resource developed by or in partnership with the RANZCP

-- the adaptation of an existing resource by or in partnership with the RANZCP, or
+- The adaptation of an existing resource by or in partnership with the RANZCP, or

-- the RANZCP’s recognition of an externally produced resource.
+- The RANZCP’s recognition of an externally produced resource.

 The proposal, assessment and implementation of BPRs is under pilot with further revisions expected.